Commander-in-Chief’s Trophy Heading to Exchanges in Oklahoma and Texas

-Oct.
+DALLAS – Oct.
 8 through Nov.
 1, Army and Air Force football fans will have an opportunity to get an up-close view of the Commander-in-Chief’s trophy as it visits Army & Air Force Exchange stores throughout Oklahoma and Texas as part of the Exchange’s participation in the Lockheed Martin Commanders’ Classic presented by USAA.
+The annual Army vs. Air Force matchup will be played at Globe Life Field in Arlington, Texas on Nov.
+6.

+The famed 170 lb. trophy will make stops at the following Exchange stores:

 |Date Taken: